Sultaniyya Mausoleum: Architecture

+Central iwan

+Between the two domes and tomb chambers is a large iwan (vaulted hall open to one side), with an inscription running along its walls.
+This iwan has a stone mihrab (niche symbolizing the direction of prayer) whose upper section is carved with muqarnas in a style similar to the lateral niches in the entrance portal of the Madrasa-Mosque of Sultan Hasan, possibly of Anatolian (Turkish) inspiration.
+This iwan was probably used for prayers and most likely faced a large courtyard which was adjoined to the mausoleum structure.

+Mausoleums and domes

-The structure's most distinctive feature is its two stone domes, which are ribbed or fluted on the outside, have a pointed "bulbous" profile, and stand on high drums (the cylindrical sections below the spherical part of the dome).
+The structure's most distinctive feature is its two stone domes.
+The domes are ribbed or fluted on the outside, have a pointed "bulbous" profile, and stand on high drums.
 The stone "ribs" end in a slim cornice of muqarnas above the edge of the drums.
 This form is very reminiscent of Timurid architecture in Samarkand (e.g. the Gur-e-Amir) but predates the latter by half a century, most likely indicating that it originated here first in Cairo or that it was influenced by earlier Iranian domed structures which have since disappeared.
 Similar dome shapes appear at the Madrasa of Sarghitmish (also in Cairo), which was built around the same time, and possibly at the slightly earlier Khanqah of Amir Shaykhu.
-The original dome of Sultan Hassan's own massive mausoleum, also built during his reign, was described as having a similar shape as well (though it no longer exists today as it was replaced with a different type of dome).
+The original dome of Sultan Hasan's own massive mausoleum, also built during his reign, was described as having a similar shape as well (though it no longer exists today as it was replaced with a different type of dome).
 However, none of these other contemporary domes had the same ribbed form with muqarnas and none of them were built in stone, making the Sultaniyya's domes unique.

 The two domes are very similar to each other but not quite identical.
-The drum of the northern dome is covered in "square" Kufic Arabic letters carved over the stone surface.
+The drum of the northern dome is covered in square Kufic Arabic letters carved over the stone surface.
 It's possible that this was meant to appear on the drum of the other dome too but that it was left unfinished.
 Both domes have an Arabic inscription running around the top edge of their drums.
 The two domes are also "double" domes; which is to say that they have an outer shell (visible from the exterior) and an inner shell which covers the mausoleum chamber under them.

 Inside the mausoleum chambers, the transition between the round domes and the square chamber is achieved through the use of pendentives carved in muqarnas forms.
-Each mausoleum chamber has its own simple stone mihrab (niche symbolizing the direction of prayer).
+Each mausoleum chamber has its own simple stone mihrab.